CanberraUAV/admin/in-progres/bureaucracy.rst

 And:

-1. discuss existing issue, decide to change status (e.g. from in-proges to on-hold)
+1. discuss existing issue, decide to change status (e.g. from in-progress to on-hold)
-2. git mv in-progres/foo.rst on-hold/foo.rst
+2. git mv in-progress/foo.rst on-hold/foo.rst
 3. edit/save minutes/TODAYDATE.rst
 4. git add minutes/TODAYDATE.rst
-5. git commit -m "change foo from in-progres to on-hold"
+5. git commit -m "change foo from in-progress to on-hold"

 What I imagined is that anyone would change the actual contents of the pages at any time (or change their file names), but the locations of the files (and hence the status of the product/issue/activity) would only be changed following open group discussion.